open-resources/dash_curriculum/_sources/part4/chapter12.md

 (2) Starting from the app we built in [exercise 11.2](https://open-resources.github.io/dash_curriculum/part3/chapter11.html#exercises), adjust the layout in the following way:
 - Make the title dark
-- Create a tab style variable (to be assigned to the `style` prop of each tab) so that the tab background color becomes `#800033`, the text becomes bold and color `#f2f2f2` and the border is `1px solid #ffe6f0`
+- Create a tab style variable (to be assigned to the `style` prop of each tab) so that the tab background color becomes `#800033`, the text becomes bold and color `#f2f2f2` and the border is `1px solid #ffe6f0`.
 - Create a selected tab style variable (to be assigned to the `selected_style` prop of each tab) where, in addition to the above, we also underline the text.
-- Add some padding to the tabs content container
+- Add some padding to the tabs content container.
-- Assign this css class to the app layout to set proper background `bg-danger bg-opacity-75 m-0 p-3 bg-gradient`.
+- Assign this css class `bg-danger bg-opacity-75 m-0 p-3 bg-gradient` to the app layout to set proper background.
 Make it fluid and full height and width.
 - Remove the border and padding to each of the three cards in tab 1.

 We recommend to apply each layout change with `debug=True` option, so that you can see the effect of each command.
 ````{dropdown} See Solution
     :container: + shadow